Why You Understand Spanish But Can’t Speak It

 - Focus on producing the sound, not reading it

-After 2 weeks of consistent 10–15 minute sessions, you’ll notice the hesitation at the start of sentences beginning to shrink.
+After 2 weeks of consistent 10-15 minute sessions, the hesitation at the start of sentences starts to shrink.
 That’s the production freeze loosening.

 Start Here

-ShadowingKit’s Spanish shadowing library is built specifically for this progression.
-The “Spanish in Two Minutes” track gives A2 learners short, slow-paced episodes designed to make the first week achievable, not overwhelming.
+ShadowingKit’s Spanish shadowing library is built for this progression.
+The “Spanish in Two Minutes” track gives A2 learners short, slow-paced episodes that make the first week achievable instead of overwhelming.

 Practice your first episode free